 Revelation Chapter 19

-“And after these things I heard a great voice of much people in heaven, saying, Alleluia; Salvation, and glory, and honor, and power, unto the the LORD our God: for true and righteous are His judgments: for He hath judged the great whore, which did corrupt the earth with her fornication, and hath avenged the blood of His servants at her
+“And after these things I heard a great voice of much people in heaven, saying, Alleluia; Salvation, and glory, and honor, and power, unto Yahuwah our Elohim: for true and righteous are His judgments: for He has judged the great whore, which did corrupt the earth with her fornication, and has avenged the blood of His servants at her

 Everything in the closing scenes of this earth's history will be done openly and with complete transparency, and heaven's inhabitants are in full agreement with all that will transpire.
 And "Elohim hath put in their [‘the ten horns' (Revelation 17:16)] hearts to fulfill His will, and to agree, and give their kingdom unto the beast [Satan], until the words of Elohim shall be fulfilled" (Revelation 17:17).

-Before Yahushua returns to the earth, Elohim will use Satan to bring down Babylon and avenge the "blood of His servants” which Babylon has shed, upon the "great whore."
+Before Yahushua returns to the earth, Elohim will use Satan to bring down Babylon and avenge the "blood of His servants," which Babylon has shed, upon the "great whore."
 As it was with ancient Babylon, so it will be with modern-day Babylon; its destruction is permanent as conveyed in the words "the smoke of her torment rose up for ever and ever."

-Let us look at a couple passages of Scripture in order to understand what "for ever and ever" means.
+Let us look at a couple of passages of Scripture to understand what "for ever and ever" means.
 In Exodus 21:1-6, we read, "Now these are the judgments which thou shalt set before them.
 If thou buy an Hebrew servant, six years he shall serve: and in the seventh he shall go out free for nothing.
 If he came in by himself, he shall go out by himself: if he were married, then his wife shall go out with him.
 If his master have given him a wife, and she have born him sons or daughters; the wife and her children shall be her master's, and he shall go out by himself.
 And if the servant shall plainly say, I love my master, my wife, and my children; I will not go out free: then his master shall bring him unto the judges; he shall also bring him to the door, or unto the door post; and his master shall bore his ear through with an aul; and he shall serve him forever" (emphasis added).
 He would be that man's servant as long as he should live but not for eternity.

 In 1 Samuel 1:22, we read, "But Hannah went not up; for she said unto her husband, I will not go up until the child [Samuel] be weaned, and then I will bring him, that he may appear before Yahuwah, and there abide forever" (emphasis added).
-Samuel was going to abide before Yahuwah for as long as he lived.
+Samuel was going to abide before Yahuwah for as long as he lived but not for eternity.